 - Kids love them!

-Key ingredients and substitutions:
+Ingredients and substitutions:

 - Coconut sugar - coconut sugar is one of my favourite refined sugar free sweeteners.
 You could easily swap this for brown sugar.

-- Eggs - to help these fudgy brownies rise when they bake and add more moisture.
+- Eggs - to help these brownies rise when they bake and add more moisture.
 I don't recommend trying to make these into eggless brownies or using any egg replacements.

 - Vanilla extract - to enhance the chocolate flavour even more!

-How to make this recipe:
+How to make gluten-free avocado brownies:

 Step one: